TCPware FAQ: General

 $ ANALYZE/CRASH_DUMP

-- if this shows up as UCB$... structure, then do
+- if this shows up as a UCB$... structure, then do

 Why am I not able to access the TCPware system via R-Services (RSH, RCP, Rlogin) when the TCPWARE: HOSTS.EQUIV file looks correct as does the user's .RHOSTS file?